-Elizabeth Flores, Aunt Of Turpin Children, To Release Tell-All, ‘Sister Of Secrets’
+Elizabeth Flores, Aunt Of Turpin Children, To Release Tell-All ‘Sister Of Secrets’

 As the Inquisitr reported, Louise and David Turpin’s story made headlines after one of their teenage daughters escaped from their California home to alert authorities as to what was going on in what many people now call the “California House of Horrors.”
 When authorities arrived, they found the Turpin’s 13 children living in a filthy home surrounded by human waste.

-The couple is accused of doing horrible things to their brood of children including starving them, torturing them, and even treating the family dogs better than them.
+The couple is accused of doing horrible things to their brood of children, including starving them, torturing them, and even treating the family dogs better than them.
 And since everything has finally come to the surface, Turpin’s sister has been very vocal about the whole ordeal.

-“Growing up, Louise and I were very, very close,” Flores said before revealing that they grew up in an abusive home environment, with their parents often fighting.
+“Growing up, Louise and I were very, very close,” Flores said before revealing that they grew up in an abusive home environment with their parents often fighting.

 When their parents would fight, Flores claims that Louise would protect her by covering her ears and putting her close her chest so that she wouldn’t be able to see or hear their parent’s arguments.
 But after Louise met and married David Turpin at the age of 16, her relationship with Elizabeth began to fray.